Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Yes.
 Your CRS score always matters.
 Because this is a new category, we do not know what a competitive CRS score will be to receive an ITA.

-There is no set schedule for Education-specific draws.
-IRCC may prioritise these draws based on labour market needs, which could mean they occur irregularly.
+There is no fixed schedule for education-related draws.
+The IRCC may prioritize these draws based on labour market needs and the number of invitations already issued for that specific category, which means they may occur irregularly.

-Staying in the pool ensures you’re eligible whenever a draw occurs.
+Staying in the pool with an updated profile ensures you’re eligible whenever a draw occurs.

 No. To receive an ITA in an Education-specific draw, the principal applicant must meet the eligibility criteria.
 If your spouse qualifies, they should create their own Express Entry profile and list themselves as the principal applicant.